About energy&stuff - how to safely make it through the 21st century

 After 10 years of mostly scientific work on understanding our human ecosystem, energy&stuff is IIER's first public outreach project.
 Given the very negative societal dynamics observed around the world, with hate and blame on the rise, we consider it relevant to instill a sense of reality into the discussion, hopefully supporting a different and more constructive dialogue moving forward.

-Our research tells a very clear story: we have recently reached the end of the economically luckiest period in human history, which made almost every single one of now 7.4 billion humans richer than any of their ancestors ever were.
-Unbeknownst to traditional economic theroy and common belief, the key driver behind all this wasn't human prowess and ingenuity, but a treasure trove of easily accessible and usable energy stored for us by geological processes over the course of 500 million years, only to be unearthed and used up by us in the form of oil, coal and natural gas within less than three centuries.
+Our research tells a very clear story: we have recently reached the end of the economically luckiest period in human history, which made almost all of the 7.5 billion humans to be richer than most of their ancestors ever were.
+Unbeknownst to traditional economic theroy and what is portrayed in the media, the key driver of this special period wasn't human prowess and ingenuity, but a treasure trove of easily accessible and usable energy stored for us by geological processes over the course of 500 million years, only to be unearthed and used up by us in the form of oil, coal and natural gas within less than three centuries.

-Even though we are not paying the price for their creation and most of the pollution, the energy and other natural resources we extract today are too expensive to keep our complex societies and meet our expectations, but we can – for now - paper over this by using credit at artificially low interest rates, drawing down those scarce resources further.
-However, it is only a matter of time until this band-aid becomes no longer an option, and we will be forced to scale back our complex world to something we can afford in the long run.
-The good news: this does not mean that we have to give up on quality of life or live less happy lives, but it definitely means that the richest 1-2 billion humans on our planet have to significantly reduce their energy and resource consumption and embrace a less consumptive future.
+Even though we are not paying the price for their creation and most of the pollution, the energy and other natural resources we extract today are already becoming too expensive to maintain our complex societies and meet our expectations, but we can – for now - paper over this reality by using credit at artificially low interest rates, and in the process drawing down our scarce resources further.
+It is only a matter of time until this band-aid becomes no longer an option, and we will be forced to scale back our complex world to something simpler and more affordable.
+The good news: this does not mean we have to give up on quality of life or live less meaningful lives, but does imply that the richest 1-2 billion humans on our planet will have to significantly reduce their energy and resource consumption and embrace a less consumptive future.
 This will not be a ‘choice’ to consume less but a necessity based on resource cost and availability.

-Our objective: grow the number of people who understand what's going to happen
+Our purpose: grow the number of people who understand what's going to happen

 With this background, the objective of the energy&stuff website is straightforward.
-We want to make a solid case about the limits and opportunities of our future, based on scientific facts that don't ignore part of the picture.
-We want as many people as possible to understand that there isn't really anyone to blame for the problems we are facing, that there likely isn't a "way out", and that we can shape a positive reality within this environment.
+We want to make a solid case about the limits and opportunities of our future, based on scientific facts that don't ignore big parts of the picture.
+We want as many people as possible to understand that 1) there isn't really anyone to blame for the problems we are facing, that 2) there likely isn't an easy "way out", and that 3) we can shape a positive reality within this environment.